Mutual Action Plan

 RISKS & MITIGATIONS

-- Risk: Procurement unfamiliar con category
+- Risk: Procurement unfamiliar with category

 TIMELINE SUMMARY

-Commit Date (entrambi i party commit): April 15
+Commit Date (both parties commit): April 15

 Next Review Date (plan check-in): March 27